kenstler/aws-ml-iot-lab/Challenge_2_ML_Edge/README.md

-# Challenge 2: Edge Inference Pipeline
+# Challenge 2: ML at the Edge
 ## Summary

 Now that we've successfully built out a pipeline for our application based around cloud-inference, it's time to revisit this configuration.
 In ML/IoT pipelines, we often have a choice to make about where inference is ran.
 Recall that in this particular scenario, the face detection inference is acting as a gate to the Rekognition API call: